(Looking for more free patterns? Be sure to check out my free patterns and tutorials page here.)

 As you get close to the other end of the zipper, slide the zipper closed to move the zipper pull out of the way.

 Keep sewing the zippers together.
-Once the zippers are all sewn together, fold the zippers in half (right sides together, to make a pouch and sew the two end zippers together.
+Once the zippers are all sewn together, fold the zippers in half (right sides together,) to make a pouch and sew the two end zippers together.

 To sew the along the sides of the pouch, you will need to open the zipper.
 At this point, I had trouble keeping the zippers in a perfect line.
 The only way I could keep them lined up was to sew a tiny basting stitch to keep them in place, shown below.
 (You could also try binder clips or wonder clips.)